Freddy the Pig

 Freddy the Pig is the central figure in a series of 26 children's books written between 1927 and 1958 by American author Walter R. Brooks and illustrated by Kurt Wiese, consisting of 25 novels and one poetry collection.
 The books focus on the adventures of a group of animals living on a farm in rural upstate New York.

 Freddy is introduced as "the smallest and cleverest" of the pigs on the Bean farm.
 He is initially just one of the ensemble, but he becomes the central character shortly into the series.
 Freddy's interests drive the books as he becomes a detective, politician, newspaper editor, magician, pilot, and other vocations or avocations.
 A recurring villain is the slimy but dignified Simon, who leads a gang of criminal rats.
 Human characters include Mr. and Mrs. Bean (who own the farm), the population of local Centerboro, and human villains.

 Much of the humor in the books is derived from the self-referential way in which the author acknowledges the unreality of talking animals, unlike other children's works in which they are accepted as normal.
 As the series progresses, the Bean Farm animals attain national fame for their ability to talk and read, and the humans whom they encounter are taken aback at first (though only momentarily) to find themselves conversing with animals.
-The animals and humans do not age, although the stories reflect the social conditions at the time of writing; for example, the books published during World War II feature scrap drives and victory gardens.
+The stories reflect the social conditions at the time of writing; for example, the books published during World War II feature scrap drives and victory gardens.

 History

 Brooks created his animals for To and Again, published in 1927 by Alfred A. Knopf.
 It took some time before their personalities were fully developed, along with their ability to talk to humans when they chose, beginning with the fourth volume in 1936.
 In the remainder of the series, the animals of the Bean Farm lead a highly developed life, variously operating a bank, a newspaper, the First Animal Republic, and Freddy's detective business, which follows the principles of Sherlock Holmes as Freddy knows them from his reading.

 The books went out of print in the 1960s, despite their popularity in the 1940s and 1950s, but children's libraries continued to have them.
-In the past decade, they have been republished by The Overlook Press in response to plaintive requests from Freddy fans who treasure their combination of ingenious plots, well-drawn characters, literary allusions, and wholesome (but not cloying) moral lessons.
+At the turn of the millennium, the entire series was republished by The Overlook Press in response to plaintive requests from Freddy fans who treasure their combination of ingenious plots, well-drawn characters, literary allusions, and wholesome (but not cloying) moral lessons.
+In 2024 the first Freddy title, "To and Again", entered the public domain and was reprinted by the Friends of Freddy, Inc., a 501c3 literary organization of Freddy fans.
+The new edition features original color illustrations by graphic artist and writer Eric Shanower, and an introduction by book reviewer Michael Cart.

 The audio and film rights to the series have been sold.
 Audio versions of some books were made and, as of 2009, others are apparently in preparation.